bnb-chain/bnb-chain.github.io/docs/bas/develop/BAS-Testnet/development-tools.md

  <https://bas-aries-public.nodereal.io/>

 ### Rate limit
-The rate limit of BAS endpoint on Testnet is 10K/5min.
+The rate limit of the BAS endpoint on Testnet is 10K/5min.

 ### Starting HTTP JSON-RPC
 You can start the HTTP JSON-RPC with the --rpc flag